MicrosoftDocs/cpp-docs/docs/ide/add-interface-definition-librabry-property-wizard.md

 1. `id`

-    Sets the numerical ID that identifies the property.
+    Sets the numerical identifier that identifies the property.
 This option isn't available for properties of custom interfaces.
 For more information, see [id](/windows/win32/Midl/id).

 - **Additional attributes**